polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   Set all passwords to **demo\@pass123**

-Account for the fact you will be using the virtual names, and configure the following registry entries on both VMs:
+You will also account for the fact you will be using the virtual names and configure the following registry entries on both VMs:

 -   HKLM\\SYSTEM\\CurrentControlSet\\Control\\LSA